-g) Provisional Variation: Upon request and subsequent approval from the ILR-SD Judges' Committee, an ILR-SD member wishing to serve as an apprentice (who has obtained permission from Show Superintendent and Officiating Teaching Judge) may do so once, prior to participating in an ILR-SD Seminar.

-h) Interested parties may enter the apprenticeship program any time during or after the year of their 18th birthday.
-Upon satisfactorily completing Items "a" through "f" above, the apprentice will be named on the ILR-SD Approved Judges' List.
-After completing at least one year as an approved Judge, having judged at least three (3) shows, and upon reaching their 21st birthday, a request may be sent to the ILR-SD Judges' Committee for Permanent Certification status.
+- g) Provisional Variation: Upon request and subsequent approval from the ILR-SD Judges' Committee, an ILR-SD member wishing to serve as an apprentice (who has obtained permission from Show Superintendent and Officiating Teaching Judge) may do so once, prior to participating in an ILR-SD Seminar. - h) Interested parties may enter the apprenticeship program on or after their 18th birthday. - i) Upon satisfactorily completing Items "a" through "f" above, the apprentice will be named on the ILR-SD Approved Judges' List. - j) Fleece apprentices need to have evaluated a total of 50 Shorn and 75 Fleece-on and One Dozen Fleece Products during this time. - k) Judges may request Permanent Certification after completing at least one year as an approved Judge, having judged at least three (3) shows, and upon reaching their 21st birthday.
+The request may be sent to the ILR-SD Judges' Committee for Permanent Certification status.